kiranbl/FurhatReceptionistRobot/README.md

 # Skill
-Template skill
+Furhat Receptionist skill

 ## Description
-This is a skill template, see [the docs](https://docs.furhat.io/skills/#the-contents-of-a-skill) for a breakdown of the content.
+This is a receptionist skill for the computer science department which is being developed....
-For more example skills go to [our Github](https://github.com/FurhatRobotics/)

 ## Usage
 Max number of users is set to: 2